paulsonkoly/calc/Readme.md

     - logic
     - + or -
     - * or /
-    - unary minus
+    - unary minus '-', and length '#'
     - index operator

+### Length operator

+    #[1,2,3]
+    > 3

 ### Index operator

 The index operator has 2 forms: "apple" @ 1 results in "p"; "apple" @ 1:3 results in "pp".
 Indexing outside, or using a lower value for the upper index than the lower index results in index error.
-To avoid language ambiguity the operands have to be atoms see [language BNF](#BNF).
+To avoid language ambiguity the index operands have to be unaryAtoms see [language BNF](#BNF).

+    string = "string"
+    string @ 2 : #string
+    > "ring"

 ### Errors